 Kth∂2T∂r2+Kthr-Vr→ρcCpc∂T∂r=ρrCpr∂T∂t (2-5)

 As for the reservoir thermal conductivity Kth, according to the research of Butler et al. [12], its numerical value is related to factors such as reservoir rock mineral composition, degree of cementation, and fluid properties in pores.
-Referring to research results, the thermal conductivity Kth of oil reservoirs in this model is taken within the range of 0~3 W/(m°C).
+Referring to Butler’s results, the thermal conductivity Kth of oil reservoirs in this model is taken within the range of 0~3 W/(m°C).

-Convective velocity, Vr, obeys Darcy’s law:
+Convective velocity Vr obeys Darcy’s law:

 Vr=kμ∂p∂r (2-6)

-Initial and boundary conditions at the injection stage:
+Initial and boundary conditions (IC and BC) at an injection stage:

 T(r,0)=Ti (2-7)